Cracking the Boston Qualifier: Real Stories, Proven Strategies, and How a Smart Pacing App Can Help

 Cool‑down2 miZone 110:00‑11:30Gentle jog, stretch.

-How to use it: Before you start, set your personalised zones in a simple spreadsheet or on a device that can give you audible alerts.
-As each kilometre passes, the device will tell you whether you’re in the right zone.
-If you drift into Zone 3 during a Zone 4 interval, the audio cue will remind you to pick up the pace.
-If you’re in Zone 5 (too fast), the cue will ask you to ease back.
-Over a few weeks, you’ll notice the mental chatter quieten; the numbers become a second instinct.
+How to use it: Enter your personalised zones into a spreadsheet or load them into an app that sends audio alerts.
+As each kilometre ticks off, the system tells you whether you’re holding the right zone.
+Drifting into Zone 3 during a Zone 4 interval?
+The alert pulls you back.
+Racing into Zone 5 (too much)?
+It tells you to dial back.
+After a few weeks, something shifts, the mental noise fades.
+The numbers become second nature.

 References